hc-tcg/hc-tcg/API.md

 Returns information for types.
 To make the analysis more accurate, this endpoint does not include decks with a winrate below 0.05% or above 0.95% in the data in analyzes.

--   `dualTypeFrequency` The percent of decks that are dual type.
+-   `multiTypeFrequency` The percent of decks that are not mono type.
+This stat also includes deck with no types.
 -   `monoTypeWinrate` The percent of games where a player used a mono type deck that the deck won.
--   `dualTypeWinrate` The percent of games where a player used a dual type deck that the deck won.
+-   `multiTypeWinrate` The percent of games where a player used a non-mono type deck that the deck won.

 In addition, an array is also returned with all type combinations that appear in above 1% of games.
 Each entry includes this information:

 -   `type` The name of the types used in the combination.
 Decks are considered a type if they have an item card of that type in the deck.
 -   `frequency` The percentage of decks that were played in games that include an item card of this type.
 -   `winrate` The average winrate of the aforementioned decks.
+-   `typeMatchups` The winrate against each mono-type matchup.

 **Query Parameters**
 | Query | Type | Description |